 A probate application will and for issuance of letters testamentary (try saying that three times fast) should be filed with the clerk of the county court where your loved one passed away.
 The executor of the Will should be the person who files this application.
 Many times your spouse may not have any property that needs to go through probate.
-If all their property is non-probate and would go directly to you then going through the probate process may not even be necessary.
+If all their property is non-probate and would go directly to you, then going through the probate process may not be necessary.

-Once you have determined that going through the probate court is necessary for your situation you should hire an attorney before moving forward.
-Although hiring a probate attorney may cost some money, it will help you to run the case more efficiently and can save you money and time in the long run.
+Once you have determined that going through the probate court is necessary for your situation, you should hire an attorney before moving forward.
+Although hiring a probate attorney may cost some money, it will help you run the case more efficiently and save you money and time in the long run.
 The clerk of your court will issue a citation to any party or creditor that may have an interest in the probate process of your spouse's estate.

 How much does it cost to go to probate court?

 An independent administration is more common, however.
 As you may imagine, an independent administration of a Will is less dependent on daily approval from the court to perform the duties of an executor.
 No bond needs are posted.
 No approval from the court needs to be obtained before taking action according to the terms of the Will.
 Typically, your loved one can decide in their Will whether or not a bond needs to be posted or not.
-If this option is selected then the process should run more efficiently, be less costly, and take less time all other factors being equal.
+If this option is selected, then the process should run more efficiently, be less costly, and take less time, all other factors being equal.

 However, you should be aware that even an independent administration requires certain boxes to be checked along the way for the case to conclude.
-You should be familiar with your court's requirements to probate a Will even if yours will be an independent administration.
+You should be familiar with your court's requirements to probate a Will, even if yours will be an independent administration.
 IF not followed through properly, creditors of your loved one's estate may not be able to collect money from their estate.
-Any conflicts between family members or heirs of the estate may present circumstances in which a dependent administration may be preferable given that the court can make difficult decisions in the event of conflicting terms of a Will.
-Finally, if your loved one died owing many creditors' money then you may want to consider filing to proceed as a dependent administration.
+Any conflicts between family members or heirs of the estate may present circumstances in which a dependent administration may be preferable, given that the court can make difficult decisions in the event of conflicting terms of a Will.
+Finally, if your loved one died owing many creditors' money, then you may want to consider filing to proceed as a dependent administration.

 What is a basic overview for you to follow as an Executor of a loved one’s Will?

 Next, you should find out where probate matters are handled in the courts for your home County.
-Once you have determined the proper court to file in you should file the original will with the application for probate of will and issuance of letters testamentary.
-If this sounds like a legal process to you that is because it is.
+Once you have determined the proper court to file in, you should file the original will with the application for probate of will and issuance of letters testamentary if this sounds like a legal process to you, that is because it is.
 As a result, you should consult with an experienced estate planning or probate attorney before following through with these steps.
-A good way to lengthen out the probate process and possibly make mistakes along the way is to not hire an experienced Probate law attorney to represent you.
+A good way to lengthen out the probate process and possibly make mistakes along the way is not to hire an experienced Probate law attorney to represent you.